 - Account recovery can be time-consuming and tricky, especially if you lose or damage mobile devices that are used within the 2FA process

 What to do if you decide to implement 2FA for your business:

-There’s lots of ways you can implement 2FA for your business:
+There’s lots of ways you can implement 2FA as part of your SME cyber security: